otrv4/otrv4/otrv4.md

 SMP in version 4 shares the same TLVs and flow as SMP in OTRv3 with the following exceptions.

+In OTRv3, SMP Message 1 is used when a user does not specify an SMP question.
+SMP Message 1Q is used when they do.
+OTRv4 is simplified to use only SMP Message 1Q for both cases.
+When a question is not present, the user specified question section has length 0 and value NULL.

+OTRv4 creates fingerprints using SHA3-256, which increases their size.
+Thus, the size of the fingerprint in the "Secret Information" section of OTRv3 [3] should be 32 bytes in size.

-OTRv4 uses Ed448 as the cryptographic primative.
+Lastly, OTRv4 uses Ed448 as the cryptographic primative.
 This changes the way values are serialized and how they are computed.
-OTRv4 also reuses the SMP Message 1Q with TLV type 7 for situations where a user question is sent and when it is not sent.
-In cases where the question is not present, the user-speicified DATA portion of the secret has length 0 and value NULL.
-Lastly, OTRv4 creates fingerprints using SHA3-256.
-Thus, the size of the fingerprint in the "Secret Information" section of OTRv3 [3] should be 32 bytes in size.

-(TODO: the section on the question and TLV type 7 is weird)

 To define the SMP values under Ed448, we reuse the previously defined generator for Cramer-Shoup:

 `G = (501459341212218748317573362239202803024229898883658122912772232650473550786782902904842340270909267251001424253087988710625934010181862,
 44731490761556280255905446185238890493953420277155459539681908020022814852045473906622513423589000065035233481733743985973099897904160)`